daizutabi/mkapi/docs/usage/page.md

 # Page mode

-MkAPI provides Page mode to construct a comprehensive API documentation for your Python project.
+Unlock the full potential of your Python project with MkAPI's Page mode, designed to create comprehensive and user-friendly API documentation.

-## Navigation setting
+## Simple navigation setup

-Use of the Page mode is very simple.
+Getting started with Page mode is a breeze!
-Just add a single line to `nav` section in `mkdocs.yml`:
+Just add a single line to the `nav` section of your `mkdocs.yml` file:

 ```yaml title="mkdocs.yml"
 nav: